Introduction to Java

 Java EE (Enterprise Edition)

 It is built on top of the Java SE Platform.
-The Java EE Platform offers an API and runtime environment for creating and executing extensive, multi-tiered, scalable, dependable, and secure network applications.
+The Java EE Platform provides tools and a system for building and running large, complex, and secure network applications.

 The Java micro edition provides APIs and a small-footprint virtual machine for Java applications on mobile phones.